 As mothers, my sister and I acknowledged that the fear and worry we still experience over our grown children will probably be with us for the rest of our lives.
 But we must be careful in not allowing this innate mothering concern to result in us mothers becoming “control freaks.”
 If we allow our fears concerning the well-being of our children to dominate us, we become “smothering mothers” who can either develop unhealthy, co-dependent relationships with our children that render them almost helpless, or cause a wide chasm of bitter resentment between us and our child that sometimes can never be bridged.
 What a fine line it is for mothers to walk—being an appropriately responsible parent who should take control, or being an over-controlling, fear-motivated parent who drives her child away or too far within.

-What did those dreams twenty-five years ago of my small daughter drowning mean?
+What did those dreams so many years ago of my small daughter drowning mean?
 Besides taking them literally and being ever watchful that she was safe, I did consider if they were a warning that my toddler daughter was drowning in another way.
 Was she psychologically drowning in her home or pre-school environments?
 Were there certain people in her life who were harming her in some manner?
 Oh, I did all of the investigating possible, but could not come to any conclusion that my daughter was being harmed in any drastic way.
-I did much soul-searching, realizing many of my own shortcomings as a mother, but the only area in which I felt I was possibly smothering Stephanie was my anxious overprotectivness, which I considered reasonable since I did have those dreams and children do die in drowning accidents.
+I did much soul-searching, realizing many of my own shortcomings as a mother, but the only area in which I felt I was possibly smothering her was my anxious over-protectiveness, which I considered reasonable since I did have those dreams and children do die in drowning accidents.

 I realize that dreams can be useful at times and indeed can be messages, literally or symbolically, but I also know that many times dreams are merely a hodgepodge of subconscious thoughts and emotions that are being released.
 Were those “drowning dreams” merely my own motherly subconscious fears being expressed?
 I don't know.
 All I know is that they were very real to me and did feed my fear for the safety of my little girl, and for a couple of years I became imbalanced in my concern.

-I do know that I have had many nightmares, scary dreams that have caused me to be fearful.
+I have had many nightmares, scary dreams, that have caused me to be fearful.
 I recall going through a period in my own childhood where I had recurring nightmares of large spiders crawling all over the walls and floor of my bedroom.
 I would wake up in terror, shaking and screaming for my parents who would come in to comfort me, turning on the light to show me that there were no spiders, explaining why rationally it was not possible to have hundreds of giant spiders in my room.
 Then they would sit down on my bed and pray out loud with me, thanking God and the angels for being there to look over me.
 After that I felt comforted and safe, able to go back to sleep.
 Every time the spider dream (or any other nightmare) returned, my parents would patiently reenact the saving-me-from-fear scenario.

 I remember the first time I saw a movie designed to create fear in its watchers.
 I was about twelve years old and was having an overnight stay with a friend who had a television.
-Since my home did not have T.V., I was very excited about watching a late-night movie called Frankenstein's Daughter.
+Since my home did not have TV.
+I was very excited about watching a late-night movie called Frankenstein's Daughter.
 For two weeks after that, I was terrorized by nightmares about man-made monsters coming to our house to brutally slaughter members of my family.
 My parents would explain to me that in reality there were no Frankenstein-like monsters and the movie was fiction, made-up, and then we would pray.

 Today I am puzzled by the obsession that some people have in watching films or reading material that incites fear.
 I am reminded of the statement found in The URANTIA Book (in a section that discusses the human mind and the divine mind circuitry of the Absolute Mind) where we are told that “often, all too often,” we humans “subject” our minds “to animal fear and distort them by useless anxiety.”1 It seems pretty stupid to me that we would do such a thing for recreation.